CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 The moment that you update the DNS records for your domain, all mails that you do not send through SMTPeter.com are invalid.
-Although this does not necessarily mean that these mails are going to be rejected (in the DMARC record you can specify that invalid mails should initially be accepted anyway), but it is better to eventually update your entire email architecture so that all mails are passed through SMTPeter.com and are correctly signed and sent from the right servers.
+Although this does not necessarily mean that these mails are going to be rejected (in the DMARC record you can specify that invalid mails should initially be accepted anyway), it is better to eventually update your entire email architecture so that all mails are passed through SMTPeter.com and are correctly signed and sent from the right servers.